maho3/ltu-ili/CONFIG.md

 - `pydelfi` models can only use the `emcee` sampler.
 - `sbi`'s `SNLE` or `SNRE` models can use either the `emcee` or `pyro` samplers.
 The `pyro` samplers include several MCMC methods like slice sampling (`'slice_np'`, `'slice_np_vectorized'`), Hamiltonian Monte Carlo (`'hmc'`), and the NUTS sampler (`'nuts'`).
 From my experience, `slice_np_vectorized` works the fastest on CPU architectures for simple posteriors.
 - `sbi`'s `SNPE` models can use any of the `emcee` or `pyro` samplers.
 However, as they are amortized posterior estimators, they can also do fast direct estimation of the `log_prob` of samples, thus allowing for super fast Rejection Sampling.
 It is recommended to use this with the `'direct'` sample method for `SNPE` models.

+The `ensemble_mode` parameter allows you to specify whether you want to sample jointly from the ensemble of neural networks trained in your inference stage (`True`) or from each one individually (`False`).
+This can be useful for analyzing multiple trained architectures individually or for debugging for issues in training.

 The `sampler_params` interface for specifying the number, length, and thinning of MCMC chains has been made identical for all implemented samplers.